daniellochlinbrown/OrbitalPositionCalculator/A1_response_to_criteria.md

 ### Web client
 - **One line description:**
-  A static HTML/JS front-end with Montserrat-styled sidebar, satellite search, and an interactive Three.js globe to visualize orbits.
+  A static HTML/JS front-end with a sidebar search and an interactive Three.js globe to visualize single or batch orbits.
 - **Video timestamp:** *(Add)*
 - **Relevant files:**
   - `public/index.html`